hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 However, note that since primitives are **immutable** and thus behave identically regardless of aliasing, it doesn't matter whether they're rendered in the stack or heap.

+#### Whoa, I get an unknown error when I try to use the `re` module (or other modules)

+Yep, I currently have limited support for external modules.
+The only module functions that work are those involving native C function calls (e.g., "import math; x = math.sqrt(9)").
+Making pure-Python function calls in modules will lead to an unknown error.

 #### Visualizations of object-oriented programs are confusing; why are there grayed-out frames everywhere?